giantswarm/docs/src/content/ui-api/management-api/authentication/index.md

 You can alternatively initiate the single sign-on authentication directly in a browser, without the need of installing the `kubectl` plug-in.

-We provide a login helper utility.
+We provide a web-based login helper utility, available under a URL specific for each installation.
 If you have your installation's management API endpoint URL, you can construct the utility's URL by prepending `login.` to the host name.

 If, for example, your management API URL is